Course Introduction to Programming

 }

-When trying to compile, the compiler does not find the main() function and we receive the error message:
+When we try to compile, the compiler cannot find the main() function, and we receive the error message:

 Figure 4